 2b.
-Content of A Level in Further Mathematics B (MEI) (H645)
+Content of AS Level in Further Mathematics B (MEI) (H635)

-This A level qualification builds on the skills, knowledge and understanding set out in the whole GCSE subject content for mathematics and the subject content for AS and A Level mathematics.
-Problem solving, proof and mathematical modelling will be assessed in further mathematics in the context of the wider knowledge which students taking A Level Further Mathematics will have studied.
+This AS Level qualification builds on the skills, knowledge and understanding set out in the whole GCSE subject content for mathematics and the subject content for AS Level Mathematics.
+Problem solving, proof and mathematical modelling will be assessed in Further Mathematics in the context of the wider knowledge which students taking AS Level Further Mathematics will have studied.